“Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 But gives grace to the humble

-The negative side of this verse is “God resists the proud.”
-The positive side is he “gives grace to the humble.”
+The negative side of this verse is “God resists the proud,” but the positive side is he “gives grace to the humble.”
 Lack of humility may explain why we do not have enough grace.
-We are not humble, so we do not get grace.
+Since we are not humble, the Lord does not give us his grace.

 “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).

 God gives grace to the humble because the humble person recognizes that everything depends on who God is and what He does.
-The word “gives” means that God keeps on giving grace to the humble person, the person who has no illusions about himself and understands that what he has, he has from God.
+The word “gives” carries the idea that God keeps on giving grace to the humble person, the person who has no illusions about himself and understands that what he has, he has from God.

-Grace is an unmerited blessing, God’s provision for us that we do not deserve.
+Grace is God’s unmerited blessing toward the believer, his provision for us that we do not deserve.
 A humble person is a good receiver.
 He willingly confesses his need to receive something from God.

 “Before destruction the heart of a man is haughty,